Connecting Zotero to AI Assistants via MCP

 Zotero, AI, MCP

 If you use Zotero for managing your research library, you might want to talk to your papers using an AI assistant.
-The Model Context Protocol (MCP) makes this possible — your AI can search, summarize, and analyze your local Zotero library without uploading anything to third-party servers.
-Or you can use semantic search with ZotSeek to resurface your hidden relevant paper and have better semantic search when the keyword isn’t in the title or abstract.
-I did indexing in the abstract mode only — 1 chunk per paper — 6k papers use 20MB disc space and took a bit less than 1 hour to index.
+The Model Context Protocol (MCP) makes this possible — your AI can search, summarize, and analyze your local Zotero library, and if you use a local model, you can do it without uploading anything to third-party servers.
+Or you can use semantic search with ZotSeek directly within the Zotero desktop app to resurface relevant papers hidden in your library and get better semantic search when the keyword isn’t in the title or abstract.

-Disclaimer: to get some of the setup running I used debugging session with chatbot, and the big part of the content of the post was first dictated by me, then via open model to text (Parakeet on MacWhisper) and cleaned via chatbot, and finally checked and edited by me.
+Disclaimer: to get some of the setup running, I used a debugging session with a chatbot, and a big part of this post was first dictated by me, then converted from speech to text with an open model (Parakeet on MacWhisper), cleaned via chatbot, and finally checked and edited by me (with some additional edits after I received feedback and tried to help some friends with install).

 Why use your own library? #

-With Zotero MCP, the local part — indexing and searching your library (if you use open source embeddings) — is completely free.
-What costs money is the AI inference, meaning the chatbot subscription you use to actually have a conversation (Claude, ChatGPT, Mistral, etc.).
-Similarly, ZotSeek does the retrieval and semantic search part entirely for free and locally — after the initial indexing, it works without any additional computation, you only need to re-index when you add new PDFs to your library.
+With Zotero MCP, the local part — indexing and searching your library (if you use open-source embeddings) — is completely free.
+What costs money is AI inference, meaning the chatbot subscription you use to actually have a conversation (Claude, ChatGPT, Mistral, etc.).
+Similarly, ZotSeek does the retrieval and semantic search part entirely for free and locally — after the initial indexing, it works without any additional computation; you only need to re-index when you add new PDFs to your library (I wrote more details about the setup of it in the last sections of this blogposs)

-So in practice: the search/RAG layer is free, the chat layer requires a subscription.
+So in practice: the search/RAG layer is free, the chat layer requires a subscription or your local compute resources.
 But many of you probably already have one — you’d just use tokens from your existing plan a bit faster.

 Personally, I use Claude — the setup is the easiest.
 But I also wanted to test a European alternative, so I set it up with Mistral Le Chat as well.
 If you’re a student, Mistral has a cheap subscription around €7.
 The quality is a bit below the latest biggest models from Anthropic or OpenAI, but you can still get a lot of value from it.
 The Mistral setup is more convoluted though — I figured it out together with Gemini, so I put more details in that section below.